Newsroom

 Diversifying your cash reserves and spreading the risk by opening several savings accounts with banks and building societies with distinct licences can help you manage and protect your company’s money.

-This might seem time-consuming with stacks of paperwork, not to mention a headache to administer — but it doesn’t have to be.
+This might seem time-consuming with stacks of paperwork, not to mention a headache to administer, but it doesn’t have to be.
+Savings platforms like Insignis are designed to help make savings management easier.

 With easy access, short-term notice and fixed-term accounts, you can capitalise on liquidity events and withdraw funds precisely when your business requires them, optimising FSCS protection subject to eligibility through efficient bank diversification.